atlasxomics/AtlasXpipeline_docs/docs/FAQ_Spatial_Epigenome.rst

 *What is the significance of the D357 mouse embryo dataset in the Spatial Epigenome analysis?*

 The D357 mouse embryo dataset is used in the Spatial Epigenome analysis as an example dataset to demonstrate the downstream analysis steps and visualize the resulting data.

+*I am unable to install Seurat, what should I do?*

+Make sure that you have the latest version of R installed.
+Seurat may not be compatible with older versions of R.
+Make sure that you have the necessary dependencies installed.
+Seurat requires other R packages such as "dplyr", "ggplot2", "Matrix", and "SummarizedExperiment" to be installed.

+*I am getting an error message about Rtools when trying to install Seurat, what should I do?*

+If you are getting an error message about Rtools when trying to install Seurat, it means that Rtools is not installed on your system.
+Rtools is a collection of tools that are necessary for building R packages on Windows.
+You can download the latest version of Rtools from the CRAN website.

+*I am getting an error message about Bioconductor when trying to install Seurat, what should I do?*

+Seurat is available on Bioconductor, an R package repository for bioinformatics packages.
+If you are getting an error message about Bioconductor, it means that the Bioconductor repository is not installed on your system.
+You can install Bioconductor by running the following command in R: source("https://bioconductor.org/biocLite.R") then biocLite("Seurat")

+*I am unable to install patchwork, what should I do?*

+Make sure that you have the necessary dependencies installed. patchwork requires some other R packages such as "ggplot2" and "gridExtra" to be installed. patchwork is available on CRAN, an R package repository.
+If you are getting an error message about Bioconductor, it means that you are trying to install patchwork from the wrong repository.
+Bioconductor is for bioinformatics packages.
+You should install patchwork from CRAN by running the following command in R: install.packages("patchwork")